mdom/cronsend/README.md

     Hey you, better hurry!

 Calling ``cronsend update`` will create a crontab file under _/etc/cron.d/cronsend_.
 The cron header is stripped before the mail is sent.

+All mail files must have the suffix _.mail_ to filter out any editor backup files.

 # Configuration